To-shima, Tokyo

 Toshima (利島村, Toshima-mura) is a village located in Ōshima Subprefecture, Tokyo Metropolis, Japan.
-The village comprises the whole of To-shima Island.
+The village comprises the whole of Toshima Island.

 The island, at 4.12 km2, is one of the smallest inhabited islands in the Izu Island chain.
 Approximately 330 people live on the island.
 Eighty per cent of the island is covered by camellia forests.
 From November to March, much of the island is red from the camellia flowers.
 The island is also home to the Saku lily (Lilium auratum var. platyphyllum), the largest lily in the world.

 The island is between Izu Ōshima, the largest of the Izu Islands, and Nii-jima.
-Ferries that sail to Nii-jima make a brief stop in To-shima.
-Toshima is also accessible (weather permitting) by helicopter departing from Ōshima island, from Ōshima airport it is a 10-minute flight to To-shima.
+Ferries that sail to Nii-jima make a brief stop at Toshima.
+Toshima is also accessible (weather permitting) by helicopter departing from Ōshima island, from Ōshima airport it is a 10-minute flight to Toshima.

-The main industry on To-shima is fishing.
+The main industry on Toshima is fishing.
 There is some small-scale farming and tourism.

 Geography

 To-shima (利島), a volcanic island in the Izu Islands, is administered by the Tōkyō Metropolitan government.
 It lies south of Tōkyō and east of the Izu Peninsula, Shizuoka Prefecture.
-To-shima forms part of the Fuji-Hakone-Izu National Park.
+Toshima forms part of the Fuji-Hakone-Izu National Park.
 The island has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of Japanese wood pigeons, Pleske's grasshopper warblers, Ijima's leaf-warblers and Izu thrushes.

+Demographics

+Per Japanese census data, the population of Toshima has remained relatively steady in recent decades.